Why teach coding? Who should teach it? And how can teachers get started? Get tips on how to bring coding into your classroom.

 What is coding?

-Coding is typically done as one critical step in the larger process of computer programming.
-Computer programming involves identifying a problem or challenge, considering potential solutions, writing code that can enact those solutions, and then testing and revising the code to achieve the desired results.
+Computer programming is the larger process: It involves identifying a problem or challenge, considering potential solutions, writing code that can enact those solutions, and then testing and revising the code to achieve the desired results.

 Why teach coding?

-First, it teaches students how to be digital creators -- to create their own websites, apps, and programs.
-Coding allows students to wield the full power of the internet -- and multimedia -- to share their ideas, talents, and creativity.
+- Creativity and representation: It teaches students how to be digital creators—to create their own websites, apps, and features.
+Coding allows students to wield the full power of the internet—and multimedia—to share their ideas, talents, and creativity.
 Plus, encouraging all kids to learn coding expands the representation of those making the fundamental programs that control so much of the world.

 "Most people won't grow up to become professional computer scientists or programmers, but those skills of thinking creatively, reasoning systematically, working collaboratively … are things that people can use no matter what they're doing in their work lives."

-Yes!
-Because learning to code involves logic, problem-solving, backwards planning, and other broadly applicable thinking skills, teachers of all subject areas could consider making coding a part of their content area.
+Because learning to code involves logic, problem-solving, backwards planning, and other broadly applicable thinking skills, teachers of all subject areas can consider making coding a part of their content area.
 In fact, students can use coding projects to demonstrate knowledge in any subject.
-In language arts, for example, you could add a challenging and creative new dimension to a literature unit by having students create code programs that allow users to interact with characters.
-Or, students could extend the plot of a novel by creating a choose-your-own-adventure story.

 At what age can students learn coding?

-What do students need to know before taking coding?
+What do students need to know before learning coding?

 The short answer is, nothing.
 No formal prerequisites or specific skills need to be mastered before kids get started.
 Coding, does, however, challenge students to use their existing knowledge and skills in several areas, including: